divio/divio-cloud-docs/introduction/aldryn/aldryn-django-04-add-application.rst

 To be used in a containerised system, packages must be built into the image, otherwise the next time a container is launched, the package will not be there.
-The image is built by the ``Dockerfile``, and in our ``Dockerfile`` for Django projects, this includes an instruction to process the project's ``requirements.in`` file with Pip.
+The image is built by the ``Dockerfile``, and in our ``Dockerfile`` for Django applications, this includes an instruction to process the application's ``requirements.in`` file with Pip.
 This is where the package needs to be added.
 Open ``requirements.in`` and at the end of it add a new line:

 ..  code-block:: bash